wp-plugins/thumbgen/readme.txt

 There's no screenshots, since this function create thumbnails...how could I get a screenshot of that?

 == Changelog ==

+= 2.5.2 =
+* Minor fixes
+* Fix in the control panel to save a default image

 = 2.5.1 =
 * Fixed a bug in the names generation (thanks beetrootman!)